$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: Introduction

 In this work we modify the standard VQE to target QMBSs by using an eigenstate-targeting objective that is naturally suited to mid-spectrum search \cite{Cenedese2025}.
 We denote this protocol the $\sigma$-VQE.
-The central modification is a nonlinear cost function that depends on the first and second moments of the Hamiltonian and explicitly penalizes energy variance at a chosen target energy $E_{\mathrm{tar}}$.
+The central modification relative to the ``textbook" implementation of the VQE is a nonlinear cost function that depends on the first and second moments of the Hamiltonian and explicitly penalizes energy variance at a chosen target energy $E_{\mathrm{tar}}$.
 By construction, the objective is minimized by eigenstates with energy closest to $E_{\mathrm{tar}}$, while coherent superpositions of eigenstates incur a variance penalty.
 This principle is closely related to a wider family of excited-state VQE strategies explored in other contexts \cite{CadiTaziThom2024FoldedSpectrumVQE,Zhang2021AdaptiveVQEX,higgott2019variational,nakanishi2019subspace,mcclean2017hybrid,gocho2023excited}, but here it is deployed alongside shallow quantum circuits specifically as a diagnostic and preparation primitive for QMBSs.
+The same cost function was introduced in \cite{Cenedese2025} under the name VQE-S and studied in ideal statevector simulations.
+Here we develop its finite-shot unbiased implementation, extend the benchmarking to two complementary scar constructions including a tunable entanglement parent Hamiltonian setting, and provide a proof-of-principle hardware demonstration on IBM Fez.

 A second key design choice is to combine the $\sigma$-VQE cost function with a deliberately shallow circuit ansatz \cite{sim2019expressibility}.
 Shallow circuits are often treated as a limitation of NISQ devices, while here they become an asset.
 Generic mid-spectrum eigenstates typically exhibit volume-law entanglement, whereas scarred eigenstates atypically display low entanglement.
-A low-depth circuit therefore strongly constrains the entanglement accessible to prepared states, and can make scars the dominant low-cost solutions for the objective near the target energy.
-This also has the benefit of exposing the system to less noise than would be seen for deeper circuits.
+A low-depth circuit strongly constrains the entanglement accessible to prepared states.
+In the benchmark settings studied here, that representational restriction disfavors generic highly entangled mid-spectrum eigenstates while leaving the anomalous low-entanglement target states accessible.
+We stress, however, that this is a statement about representational bias rather than a general claim that shallow circuits are always easier to optimize.
+The low-depth ansatz has the additional benefit of exposing the system to less noise than would be seen for deeper circuits.

 A practical challenge shared by VQE-style algorithms is circuit overhead.
 Estimating Hamiltonian-based objective functions can involve measuring many Pauli strings and thus preparing the same circuit many times over.
 This motivates the use of estimators and measurement strategies that (a) exploit operator structure and grouping, (b) remain unbiased at finite shot count, and (c) make maximal use of each bitstring collected by the measurement of the system at the end of the circuit.
 In the $\sigma$-VQE implementation presented in this work we address these requirements by combining a qubit-wise commuting (QWC) measurement strategy with an estimator designed to reuse each sampled bitstring across many strings within a commuting group, together with an unbiased construction for the nonlinear terms.
 Further improvement of the algorithm can naturally be found in the broader landscape of measurement-frugal estimation schemes (including grouping and derandomization) that aim to reduce the number of circuit executions required for a fixed estimation accuracy \cite{verteletskyi2020measurement,huang2020predicting,huang2021efficient}.
 We validate the experimental feasibility of $\sigma$--VQE through a proof-of-principle realization on superconducting hardware using an IBM Heron r2 processor.